Yassin (name)

-Yassin, an alternative of Yasin, Yassine, Yaseen and Yacine (ياسين, /ar/), is a unisex given name mostly common in the Arab world and Muslim countries, and a surname.
+Yassin, an alternative of Yasin, Yassine, Yaseen, Yacine, Yesine, Yessine and Yessin (ياسين, /ar/), is a masculine given name mostly common in the Arab world and Muslim countries, and a surname.
 The name comes from a chapter (surah) of the Quran called Ya-Sin.

 People with this name generally originate from Turkey, Bangladesh, Pakistan, Afghanistan, Iraq, Syria, Azerbaijan, Morocco, Algeria, Tunisia, Saudi Arabia, Jordan, Palestine, Egypt, and Lebanon.